NaijIuc/MyBlogs/content/post/2020-09-01-tim-s-homework-performed-with-r.md

 }
 ```
-* Write a program called `mtxvec.py` that reads anN×Nmatrix from a tab-delimited file, places the elementsof its upper triangle into the vector~v1,  the elements of its lower triangle into the vector~v2,  and calculatestheir dot product.
+* Write a program called `mtxvec.py` that reads an N×Nmatrix from a tab-delimited file, places the elements of its upper triangle into the vector~v1,  the elements of its lower triangle into the vector~v2,  and calculatestheir dot product.
 For example, if the input matrix is

 ```bash
 $cat data.tsv